Note: As usual, my review contains spoilers.

 Delilah is walking through the streets of Alnus singing about how wonderful it is to be there.
 So as a viewer, you know immediately something terrible’s going to happen to her.
 When she gets back to her room, we find out what.
 A scroll with an Italica seal is waiting for her.
 It orders her to kill one of the Japanese.
 We know from last week who: Noriko Mochizuki.

 Tyuule is in her cell lamenting that as the proud queen of the warrior bunnies, she hates trusting her fate to her enemy (the empire).
-Bouro visits to tell her her message had been delivered.
+Bouro visits and confirms he delivered her message.
 Tyuule revels in the knowledge that her spy in Alnus is about to kill Mochizuki.
 The queen’s particularly happy that she’s tricking Delilah into the murder, because Delilah has sworn to kill Tyuule.
 Tyuule’s goals remains: crush Zorzal El Caesar, the one who destroyed her people, and his empire along with him.

 As Delilah prays in preparation for battle, she asks for help taking revenge on Tyuule, who Delilah says betrayed her and her people.